airzhang23/inspiration/_posts/2020-02-09-Notes-Anything You Want.md

 ---
 layout: single
-title: Notes of <Anything You Want> by Derek Siver
+title: Notes of 《Anything You Want》 by Derek Siver
 ---